Jump Type Stochastic Differential Equations with Non-Lipschitz Coefficients: Non Confluence, Feller and Strong Feller Properties, and Exponential Ergodicity: Strong Feller Property

 Then for any $t >0$ and $0 < |x-z| < \delta$, Finally, for any $f \in \B_{b}(\R^{d})$, $t>0$, and $0 < |x-z| < \delta$, we can write

 On the other hand, if $ |x-z| \ge \delta$, then we can write We can combine the above two displayed equations to obtain In particular, the desired strong Feller property follows. \end{proof}

 In view of Theorem \ref{thm-feller new}, one may naturally ask whether the strong Feller property holds under a ``localized'' version of Assumption \ref{Assump-Uniform-Elliptic}?
 The following result gives an affirmative answer: \begin{prop} Let Assumption \ref{Assumption-martingale-well-posed} hold.
-Suppose that for each $R > 0$, there exist positive constants $\lambda_{R}$ and $\kappa_{R}$ such that for all $x, z\in \R^{d}$ with $|x| \vee |z| \le R$, we have and where $\delta_{0}$ is a positive constant and $\vartheta$ is a function satisfying the conditions specified in Assumption \ref{Assump-Uniform-Elliptic}, then the process $X$ is strong Feller continuous. \end{prop}
+Suppose that for each $R > 0$, there exist positive constants $\lambda_{R}$ and $\kappa_{R}$ such that for all $x, z\in \R^{d}$ with $|x| \vee |z| \le R$, we have and where $\delta_{0}$ is a positive constant and $\vartheta$ is a function satisfying the conditions specified in Assumption \ref{Assump-Uniform-Elliptic}, and $\sigma_{\lambda_{R}}$ the unique symmetric nonnegative definite matrix-valued function such that $\sgla^{2} = a- \lambda_{R}I$. then the process $X$ is strong Feller continuous. \end{prop}

 \begin{proof} The same computations as those in the proof of Lemma \ref{lem-str-Feller} reveal that for each $R > 0$ and all $x, z\in \R^{d}$ with $|x| \vee |z| \le R$ and $0 < |x-z| \le \delta_{R}$, there exist positive constants $ \delta_{R}$ and $\beta_{R}$ such that Use the same notations as those in the proof of Theorem \ref{thm-strong-Feller}.
 For every $\e > 0$ and $t > 0$, we choose some $R > 0$ sufficiently large so that $\P(t > \tau_{R}) < \e$.
 For this chosen $R$, \eqref{eq-prob mean bdd by F}, in which the constant $\beta$ is replaced by $\beta_{R}$ and the stopping time $S_{\delta}$ replaced by $S_{\delta_{R}}$, remains valid.
 Now passing to limit as $n\to \infty$ in \eqref{eq-prob mean bdd by F} yields